Want a Deeper Relationship With Your Doctor? Why More Patients Are Choosing Concierge Medicine

 Another key benefit of investing in a concierge physician is their ability to explore and practice evidence-based medicine.
 Thanks to a more forgiving schedule, physicians practicing in a concierge model have more time to stay current on the research.

-This extra research time allows concierge physicians to be on the forefront of beneficial medical advancements, such as artificial intelligence.
+This extra research time allows concierge physicians to be at the forefront of beneficial medical advancements, such as artificial intelligence.
 As a recent article in Medical Economics explained, “Artificial intelligence (AI) technology will be increasingly utilized in medicine, especially by concierge physicians drawn to its remarkable potential in enhancing patient care…It may prove to be a source of continual innovation that enables physicians to interact more profoundly with their patients.”

-Tetreault has also seen concierge doctors lead the charge to advance what’s known as “precision medicine,” in which patients, as a regular part of their care, are getting their DNA sequenced.
-Their doctors can then select treatments that are most likely to help their members based on a genetic understanding of their illness.
+Tetreault has also seen concierge doctors lead the charge to advance what’s known as “precision medicine,” in which patients get their DNA sequenced as a regular part of their care.
+Their doctors can select treatments most likely to help their members based on a genetic understanding of their illness.
 This may also be called personalized medicine.
-All of this allows physicians to provide care that is highly personalized to each patient’s genetic makeup, adjusting medications and dosages, for example, or addressing previously undetected intolerances and allergies.

 “A lot of concierge physicians are leaning into precision medicine,” said Tetreault.
 “This is really the future of where healthcare is going.… When I had my genome sequencing done, the results were a paper ream thick.
 I went over the results with my physician for almost four hours.
 I don’t know when the last time was that you spent four solid hours with your doctor, but that’s what this [concierge model] means.
 They have time to unpack your questions.
 They have time to go over things that are important to you.”